Combined Geology Degree Requirements

 Concentration in Petroleum Geology

 Geology is a critically important discipline in the exploration for and extraction of petroleum.
-These activities require skills in visualizing and understanding the sedimentary rocks especially those in the subsurface.
+These activities require skills in visualizing and understanding sedimentary rocks, especially those in the subsurface.
 The range of typical applications is wide and the methods used are diverse.
-Expertise provided by this concentration include aspects of sedimentary geology, stratigraphy, structural geology and geophysics.
+Expertise provided by this Concentration include aspects of sedimentary geology, stratigraphy, structural geology and geophysics.
 This expertise is highly sought after by industries and government agencies that find and produce the oil that fuels today’s economies.
 Furthermore, it has become equally important to train replacements for an aging workforce in this important technological area.
-The concentration in Petroleum Geology is designed to prepare students for careers as petroleum geologists.
+The Concentration in Petroleum Geology is designed to prepare students for careers as petroleum geologists.

 Students must complete a minimum of 16 credits from the following list: